Keirua/Bittersweet/README.md

 Of course, since this tool analyzes the data contained in the source code, if the aforementionned websites come to change their page structure, further developments will have to be made in order to support the new page structure.

-At the moment, Marmiton's crawler is not yet fully supported, yet the other 2 should behave as expected.
+At the moment, Marmiton's crawler is not yet fully supported (the page structure is not the same on every recipe), yet the other 3 should behave as expected, as can testify the functionnal tests.

 # Extending the framework